Frequently Asked Questions

 About Travel Documents & Insurance

-Allow yourself a relaxed trip and have a good travel insurance.
-If you happen to get sick or injured, the costs of emergency treatment and evacuation is shocking.
-Make sure that the insurance you buy, makes special exceptions for adventure travel.
-And make sure that the company is aware of your BMP adventure itinerary that you are going to undertake.
-Such as if you are going on a trekking or climbing trip in the Himalayas.
+Allow yourself to have a relaxed trip and obtain good travel insurance.
+If you happen to get sick or injured, the costs of emergency treatment and evacuation can be shocking.
+Ensure that the insurance you buy makes special exceptions for adventure travel, and confirm that the company is aware of your adventure itinerary, especially if you are going on a trekking or climbing trip in the Himalayas.

-Note: By Mountain People does not arrange or sell insurances.
-However, we do request to provide us with a copy of your insurance policy when you join one of our trips.
+Note: By Mountain People does not arrange or sell insurance.
+However, we request that you provide us with a copy of your insurance policy before you join one of our trips.

 About Clothes & Equipment